 The Visiting Nurse Association & Hospice of the Southwest Region (VNAHSR) will host its 31st Annual Tree of Remembrance ceremony at the Franklin Conference Center, Howe Square in Rutland on Tuesday, December 3 at 6pm.
 For inclement weather a snow date of Wednesday, December 11 has been set.
-The event is free and open to
+The event is free and open to the public.

 The Tree of Remembrance ceremony is a way for community members to reflect, honor and celebrate loved ones and friends who have passed away.
-The ceremony will feature music by the Hospice
+The ceremony will feature music by the Hospice names, the lighting of the tree, refreshments and fellowship.

-Trillium choir, remarks by Hospice medical director

-Allan Eisemann, MD, recitation of loved ones' names, the lighting of the tree, refreshments and Monday
+Trillium choir, remarks by Hospice medical director Allan Eisemann, MD, recitation of loved ones'